Sosonko # Seirawan # Korchnoi #

 First winner: IM Béla Tóth (1980).
 Last winner: Julian Hodgson (1992).
 Record winner: Vlastimil Hort (1981, 1982, 1984).

 Highest win: Viktor Korchnoi at 8.5/9 points (1983, one entry).

 Most surprising winner: Alexander Chudinovskikh in 1990, titleless in a 80-players field including 15 GMs, among others Gavrikov, Hort, Petursson, Hellers, Klinger, Nemet and Flear.

 Alexander Chudinovskikh (Elo 2315, he later got the IM title), living in Kirov, his journey by train and then by swiss postbus lasted six days (!), an electronic engineer by profession, was invited on behalf of Viktor Korchnoi.
 He had been a pupil of him between 1963 and 1965.

 Further winners were Alexander Chernin, John Van der Wiel, Paul Van der Sterren, Mišo Cebalo, and Kiril Gerorgiev.
 Additional Brocco co-winners (with lesser tie-break) were Kevin Spraggett, Maxim Dlugy, Ivan Sokolov, Ognjen Cvitan, Margeir Petursson, and Swiss IM Heinz Wirthensohn.

-Special event during the 10th Brocco edition in 1989: a closed Blitz tournament with guest star Anatoly Karpov.
-Final standings: 1.
+Special event during the 10th Brocco edition in 1989: a closed Blitz chess tournament with Anatoly Karpov as guest star.
+Standings: 1.
 Kiril Georgiev, 2.
 Anatoly Karpov, 3.
 Ivan Sokolov (10 players).
 Karpov did not take part in the regular Open.